sandole/nextjs-blog/data/authors/default.md

 **Who Am I?**

 My name is Minjun Seong (or John) and I am currently residing in Edmonton, Alberta.
-Due to the nature of my current job, where I am living in or what I do can change quite frequently.I am currently a full-time pilot in the Canadian Armed Forces serving with 3 CDSB Signals Squadron.
+Due to the nature of my current job, where I am living in or what I do can change quite frequently.
+I am currently a full-time pilot in the Canadian Armed Forces serving with 3 CDSB Signals Squadron.
 Despite my passion in aviations, certain circumstances helped me see that software development is truly where my passion is at.
 I have a bachelor's in Computer Engineering from Royal Military College which helped me get a head start.
 I am looking to learn about a lot of new technologies and interesting things I can do online!

 **My Story**